vitaly-t/pg-listener/README.md

 That's why [notify] here is inside the result from [listen] method, as a convenience for sending notifications through the same connection as we do the listening, but with a simpler syntax.

+## Performance

+Check out the [Performance Test] to see how fast PostgreSQL can loop through notifications.

 ### RxJs